MihaGasper/b-app/README.md

 For working app (and pass the tests), correct API URLs must be inserted.
 For demo purposes I added mock www.better.si API URL, which doesn't return anything.

 Main features are lazy loading modules, stateless/stateful components, unit tests.
-Implementing RxJS would be an overkill for this kind of app.
+Implementing extra RxJS for cross component communication would be an overkill for this kind of app.

 Demo can be done on tech hire meeting.
 Wireframes in pdf are included.